mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 ```python
 compare_tweets(tweet_ids: List[str | int], compare: str | List[LITERALS_COMPARE_TWEETS], return_timestamp: bool = False, features: List[str] | None = None)
 ```
+Compare two or more Tweets with the specified comparison attribute.

+For one attribute, only the corresponding value is returned.
+For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.

 Args: